Skip to main content

 The same article stipulates that school management must combine organisation, administrative management, resource management and pedagogical leadership and dynamisation, from a collaborative approach, seeking a balance between administrative and pedagogical tasks.

-Article 132 of the LOE, as amended by the LOMLOE, establishes that the competences of the school head are as follows:
+Article 132 of the LOE, amended by the LOMLOE, establishes that the competences of the school head are as follows:

 • to represent the centre, to represent the educational administration in the centre and to inform the former of the proposals, aspirations and needs of its educational community;